louiscenter/your-first-choo-app/README.md

 This means that when our user is directed to a specific `/filter` route, our application can see what type of animal they're asking for, and filter its output accordingly.

-This additional route we've declared reuses the `templates/main.js` template, so let's add some new code in the `animalMap` function at the bottom of that file, to filter for a specific type of animal:
+Our new route also points to `main.js`, so let's add new code to that template's `animalMap()` function, so it can filter for specific animals:

 ```js
 // ...